The UNC Policy Manual

 2. The chancellors shall ensure that all athletes admitted to the institution are capable of progressive academic success and graduation within six years.

-3. The chancellors shall ensure that the policies for admission of student athletes are reviewed by appropriate members or bodies of the faculty and that any recommendations or advice from those members or bodies are received and considered.
+3. The chancellors shall ensure that the policies for admission of student athletes are reviewed by appropriate members or bodies of the faculty and that any advice or recommendations from those members or bodies are received and considered.

 4. The chancellors shall ensure that exceptions or waivers for the admission of student athletes are reviewed by appropriate members or bodies of the faculty and that any recommendation concerning these applicants are received and considered by the chancellors in a timely manner.

-6. Chancellors shall ensure that the tutorial and remedial programs for student athletes will be administered by appropriate academic offices in cooperation with athletic department officials.
+6. The chancellors shall ensure that the tutorial and remedial programs for student athletes are administered by appropriate academic offices in cooperation with athletic department officials.

 7. The chancellors shall ensure that athletes who are not making satisfactory academic progress are not allowed to continue as team players.